acm-uga/archive/2019-02-04/README.md

 ---
-title: "More Maps"
+title: "Beachfront Frequencies"
 date: 2019-02-04
 ---

-# More Maps
+# Beachfront Frequencies

 You are given a map in form of a two-dimensional integer grid where 1 represents land and 0 represents water.